Patient Versus Provider Incentives in Long-Term Care

 Download here

 Abstract: How do patient and provider incentives affect the provision of long-term care?
-Our analysis of 551 thousand nursing home stays yields three main insights.
-First, Medicaid-covered residents prolong their stays instead of transitioning to community-based care due to limited cost-sharing.
+Our analysis of 551,000 nursing home stays yields three main insights.
+First, due to limited cost-sharing, Medicaid-covered residents prolong their nursing home stays instead of transitioning to community-based care.
 Second, when facility capacity binds, nursing homes shorten Medicaid stays to admit more profitable out-of-pocket private payers.
 Third, providers react more elastically to financial incentives than patients.
-Thus, targeting provider incentives through alternative payment models, such as episode-based reimbursement, is more effective than increasing patient cost-sharing in facilitating transitions to community-based care and generating long-term care savings.
+Thus, targeting provider incentives through alternative payment models, such as episode-based reimbursement, is more effective than increasing patient cost sharing in facilitating transitions to community-based care and generating long-term care savings.

 Media coverage: Bloomberg, Skilled Nursing News 1, Skilled Nursing News 2, UCLA Anderson Review